 What is Neurofeedback?

 Neurofeedback is a brain exercise, like taking your mind to the gym.
 It trains your brain to engage in healthier patterns of behavior by “rewarding” it with pleasing, sensory feedback.

 Neurofeedback is particularly popular because it feels as easy as watching TV or playing a videogame.
 You don’t need to talk, or engage in any sort of movement; you just sit down, watch the screen, and let your mind do the work.

-Neurofeedback is helpful in reducing anxiety, negative reactivity, impulsivity, and the compulsive behaviors of addictions.
+Neurofeedback is helpful in reducing anxiety, negative reactivity, impulsivity, and addictions.
 It is also a wonderful tool for mood regulation, improving focus, and peak performance training, and is frequently used by individuals to manage and treat ADHD, eating disorders, sleep problems, and more.

 The following Viva therapists currently practice Neurofeedback: